sharp0900/S4T2TM2/Design_Document.md

 - **Related Requirements:** TODO
 - **Initiating Actor:** Employee
 - **Actor's Goal:** To place a task into a certain group.
-- **Participating Actors:** Tracklist, Interface ,Database
+- **Participating Actors:** Tracklist, Interface, Database
 - **Preconditions:** None
-- **Postconditions:** A task is classified under certain a catagory.
+- **Postconditions:** A task is classified under a certain catagory.
 - **Flow of Events for Main Success Scenario**
-	1. User selects "Classify Task Catorgy" button
+	1. User selects "Classify Task Cateorgy" button
 	2. A menu will pop up and prompt the User to select a task, or multipule.
 	3. User will then type in the catorgy they wish the task to be in.
 	4. When user hits apply, it will propmt the user that the catagory of the task has been implimented/changed.